Tazinho/snakecase/README.md

 2.  "rs\_tudio" or
 3.  "r\_studio".

 If we are conservative about any assumptions on the meaning of "RStudio", we can't decide which is the correct conversion.
 It is also not valid to assume that "RStudio" was intentionally written in PascalCase.
 Of course we know that "r\_studio" is the correct solution, but we can get there also via different considerations.
 Let us try to convert our three possible translations (back) to PascalCase and from there back to snake case.
-What should the ouput look like?
+What should the output look like?

 1.  r\_s\_tudio -&gt; RSTudio -&gt; r\_s\_t\_udio
 2.  rs\_tudio -&gt; RsTudio -&gt; rs\_tudio